 We believe attendance is a shared responsibility, involving the whole school community and local community.
 Our Attendance Policy should not be viewed in isolation; it is a thread that runs through all aspects of school improvement, and is supported by our policies on safeguarding, anti-bullying, and behaviour This policy also takes into account the Human Rights Act 1998, the Equality Act 2010 and DfE School Attendance Advice as well as Keeping Children Safe in Education 2019.

 We believe the following important principles underpin our approach to managing attendance:

 What time should my child arrive at school?

 Please make sure your child gets to school on time.
 Punctuality is important as arriving late disrupts your child’s education.
-Support staff are available from 8.40am in case of accident in the school playground but there is no direct supervision in the playground until this time.
-You are responsible for your child’s well-being before the bell rings at 8.45am.
-A free Wake Up Club (including free breakfast) operates from 8am in the community room.
+Support staff are available from 8.35am in case of accident in the school playground but there is no direct supervision in the playground until this time.
+A free Breakfast Club operates each day from 8am in our ARP.

 What do I do if my child will be absent?

 Make sure that you inform the school office as soon as possible, and before 9.30 am, if your child will not be in school by calling 01434 220235.
 Attendance levels are high at BMS.
 We closely monitor attendance in collaboration with our Educational Welfare Officer and if your child’s attendance falls below the Government recommendation of 92% further action may be taken by the EWO.